UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 As he holds court in the kitchen, it becomes clear that Miocic has two modes: very serious, which is the side that comes out when he's working, and very unserious, which is literally all the rest of the time.
 When he's in his element, Unserious Stipe has a well-earned reputation as a prankster.
 But he's more than that.
 He's a bona fide storyteller.

 Setting a scene with sweeps of those lethal hands, Miocic relays the tale of a Cleveland Indians game, where, during his full-throated efforts to secure a few baseballs for a nearby kid, he annoyed a well-dressed woman in a plum seat nearby and very well may have terrified a batboy, who was concerned about breaking team rules by tossing balls into the stands.
-As Miocic tells the story, each character has a different voice, even a different posture.
+As Miocic tells it, each character has a different voice, even a different posture.
 No one is denigrated (much).
 He gets the baseballs for the kid.
 The room is in stitches.

 Then there are the paramedic's war stories.